Arts & Sciences 205

 My research interests include phonology, the syntax-phonology interface, tonosyntax, and grammatical tone, language documentation, diaspora linguistics, and quantitative methods in linguistics.

-Recent Presentations and Projects
+Recent and Upcoming Work

 with Lee Bickmore and Winfred Mkochi